-Lewis' 5th District has seen highs and lows, but it is not near the dilapidation that Trump suggests.
+Lewis’$2 5th District has seen highs and lows, but it is not near the dilapidation that Trump suggests.
 Therefore, we rate Trump’s remarks that it is “in horrible shape and falling apart” as FALSE.

 With regard to crime, citing the FBI’s 2016 Uniform Crime Report, some media have ranked Atlanta in the top 20 of most dangerous cities.
 However, in its report, the FBI cautions against “making direct comparisons between cities” because they “lead to simplistic and/or incomplete analysis that often create misleading perceptions.”
 The FBI says the figures, which covered January-June 2015 and the same period in 2016, were submitted voluntarily by law enforcement agencies throughout the country.

 Last year, using information from individual police departments, The New York Times conducted an independent analysis on the increase of murder rates in 100 of the largest cities from 1985-2015.
 Across three decades, murder rates increased significantly in 25 major US cities, but Atlanta was not among them.

 But in the more recent past, the city has seen the number of homicides increase, from 80 in 2009 to 111 as of Christmas Day 2016, a jump of 39%, according to the Atlanta Police Department.
 Nonetheless, the department says it has seen a decline in overall crime in the past eight years.

 While Atlanta did experience an increase in homicides in 2015, that increase was lower than many other major cities, according to a National Institute of Justice study.